Skip to content

 Why a daemon exists

 On macOS this is a per-user launchd agent, on Linux a per-user systemd service, and on Windows a Task Scheduler task.
 The installed artifact names are scoped by NM_HOME with a short stable suffix, so the paths and service identifiers look like ~/Library/LaunchAgents/com.kunchenguid.no-mistakes.daemon.<suffix>.plist, ~/.config/systemd/user/no-mistakes-daemon-<suffix>.service, and the Windows task no-mistakes-daemon-<suffix>.
 That keeps multiple no-mistakes installs from colliding when they use different NM_HOME roots.
 Those service managers keep the daemon available across CLI invocations and restart it after no-mistakes update replaces the binary.
-Before a managed daemon run starts, no-mistakes reloads the environment from your login shell on macOS and Linux so agent and tool discovery matches the shell you use interactively.
+Before a managed daemon run starts, no-mistakes reloads the environment from your login shell on macOS and Linux and augments PATH with common user, Homebrew, and system binary directories so agent and tool discovery is not limited to the service manager’s minimal environment.
+If login-shell resolution fails, it logs a warning and uses an augmented process-environment fallback that may omit version-manager directories.
 On Windows it reuses the current process environment instead of shelling out to a login shell.
 If managed service install or startup is unavailable or fails, no-mistakes falls back to starting a detached daemon process instead.

 Starting and stopping